Employment Relations Act 2000

 115A: Notifying controlling third party of personal grievance, or

-“Telling someone else who might be responsible for a problem at work”
+"Telling someone who might have caused a problem at work about your complaint"

 Next